 How do tree roots grow into pipes?

-Over winter, trees expand their roots through the ground indiscriminately.
-Your home’s unsuspecting pipes stand no chance against this relentless force of nature.
-And when the root is left to grow unchecked, it will eventually grow thick enough to cause a significant blockage in the pipe.
-A discovery that would surely ruin an otherwise lovely spring day.
+When these roots continue to grow unchecked, they will eventually grow thick enough to cause a significant blockage in the pipe – a discovery that would surely ruin an otherwise lovely spring day.

 Can tree roots penetrate PVC pipes?

+Unfortunately, there is no one type of sewer pipe that will offer absolute protection against root intrusion.
 PVC pipes offer slightly better protection than clay, but they are still very vulnerable.
-There is no one type of sewer pipe that will offer absolute protection against root intrusion.
 Whether it is PVC, clay, or concrete; your pipe is susceptible to this danger.

 How do you remove roots from a sewer line?